 Every participant, employee, agent, or contractor connected with the use of the premises shall abide by, conform to, and comply with all the laws of Canada, the province of Saskatchewan, as well as the ordinances of the City of Saskatoon and all rules and regulations of the Police and Fire Departments of the City of Saskatoon and make no violation or breach of peace.
 Exhibits must be in compliance with The Canadian Charter of Rights and Freedoms and The Canadian Human Rights Act.

 Insurance: It is your responsibility to ensure the safety and security of your exhibit and its components, visitors within your exhibit area, and your personnel.
-Reasonable precautions will be taken to protect your property, but FingerTech Robotics, Maker Media Inc., Maker Faire, and Prairieland Park assume no responsibility for any losses due to fire, theft, accident, or other causes.
+Reasonable precautions will be taken to protect your property, but The Maker Nucleus Foundation Inc., Maker Media Inc., Maker Faire, and Prairieland Park assume no responsibility for any losses due to fire, theft, accident, or other causes.

 Note: The following are industry standard rules that require full compliance.
 Fire Hazard Notification & Special Permits: As a Maker, if you intend to display, operate, or use any of these items shown below, you must obtain prior approval from the Maker Faire Production Team:

-All Maker Safety Plans must be submitted to the Maker Faire Production Team by April 15th.
+All Maker Safety Plans must be submitted to the Maker Faire Production Team 3 weeks before the Faire date.
 The Prairieland Park Marshall reserves the right to make any final decision regarding the layouts and floor plans and has the authority to close down and/or fine any exhibit not in compliance.

 TERMS AND CONDITIONS OF PARTICIPATION

-Provided that your application is accepted, and subject to the terms of this Participation Agreement (“Agreement”), Saskatoon Mini Maker Faire (SMMF) – operated by FingerTech Robotics Ltd. – agrees to the participation of the person or organization identified in the application (“Maker”) in Saskatoon Mini Maker Faire, and the Maker agrees to participate, in accordance with terms of this Agreement.
-In this Agreement, “we” or “us” means SMMF and “you” means the Maker identified above.
+Provided that your application is accepted, and subject to the terms of this Participation Agreement (“Agreement”), Maker Faire Saskatoon (MFS) – operated by The Maker Nucleus Foundation Inc. – agrees to the participation of the person or organization identified in the application (“Maker”) in Saskatoon Mini Maker Faire, and the Maker agrees to participate, in accordance with terms of this Agreement.
+In this Agreement, “we” or “us” means MFS and “you” means the Maker identified above.
 “Exhibit” means the display and/or demonstration, and/or other activities and materials that you provide or present in the space or work area assigned to you by us at Saskatoon Mini Maker Faire.
 “Exhibitor Information” means all information submitted in your Call for Makers application that is indicated as intended for public use.

-Your submission of your application creates a contract that limits the liability of Maker Media Services, SMMF, FingerTech Robotics Ltd., Maker Faire sponsors, suppliers, concessionaires, staff, booth exhibitors, and venue proprietors; and each of their respective officers, directors, employees, representatives, affiliates and owners (collectively and individually, “Promoters”).
+Your submission of your application creates a contract that limits the liability of Maker Media Services, MFS, The Maker Nucleus Foundation Inc., Maker Faire sponsors, suppliers, concessionaires, staff, booth exhibitors, and venue proprietors; and each of their respective officers, directors, employees, representatives, affiliates and owners (collectively and individually, “Promoters”).

 We reserve the right to refuse your participation or reject your application without cause.
 If you are accepted, we may terminate this Agreement and/or your participation in Maker Faire if you violate this Agreement or the standards of conduct established by us or by the venue proprietor.
 You agree to all of the following provisions:

-SPACE: SMMF will assign space at Maker Faire for your Exhibit (the “Space”).
+SPACE: MFS will assign space at Maker Faire for your Exhibit (the “Space”).
 Your construction, layout, and maintenance of the Exhibit must be in full compliance with this Maker Toolkit. (the “Toolkit”).
-SMMF may reassign the Space or alter the Make Faire layout or venue at any time.
+MFS may reassign the Space or alter the Make Faire layout or venue at any time.
 The Space is for your use only.
-You may not share, sell, assign, sublease, or otherwise transfer all or any part of the Space to anyone without SMMF’s prior written consent, which SMMF may grant or withhold at its sole discretion.
+You may not share, sell, assign, sublease, or otherwise transfer all or any part of the Space to anyone without MFS ‘s prior written consent, which MFS may grant or withhold at its sole discretion.
 Your Exhibit must fully occupy the Space, and the Exhibit and any related activities must be confined within the Space.
-You are responsible for all display elements; internet, electrical and audio-visual equipment; and any other equipment or elements required for use in the Space unless SMMF otherwise agreed in writing.
-You must construct the Exhibit safely using sound engineering and construction practices, and you must install, occupy, and dismantle the Exhibit in accordance with SMMF’s schedule and the Toolkit.
-If SMMF determines at any time before or during the Event that any Exhibit (or any element thereof, including any product or service) is objectionable or unsuitable for Maker Faire, SMMF will so advise you, and you must immediately remove any objectionable or unsuitable material.
+You are responsible for all display elements; internet, electrical and audio-visual equipment; and any other equipment or elements required for use in the Space unless MFS otherwise agreed in writing.
+You must construct the Exhibit safely using sound engineering and construction practices, and you must install, occupy, and dismantle the Exhibit in accordance with MFS’s schedule and the Toolkit.
+If MFS determines at any time before or during the Event that any Exhibit (or any element thereof, including any product or service) is objectionable or unsuitable for Maker Faire, MFS will so advise you, and you must immediately remove any objectionable or unsuitable material.

 RULES and LAWS: You agree to comply with all applicable laws, the Toolkit, and any other requirements, and/or rules & regulations issued by us in connection with Maker Faire.
 You are responsible for obtaining any permissions required for your performance, distribution, or posting of copyrighted material; for obtaining any necessary licenses and permits (other than our permits for the Maker Faire as a whole); and for payment of all taxes (including sales and use taxes), license fees, or other charges applicable to your participation in Maker Faire.